Om-mac/om-mac/README.md

 Currently building smart solutions with **Python**, and **Java**.

 - 🎓 Completed Diploma in Information Technology , currently in Second Year VIT,Pune student.
-- 💡 Working on Smart Home Automation & Cloud-based projects
+- 💡 Gen-ai and Cloud-based projects
 - 🌱 Always learning new tech and building real-world applications

 --